The mission of Kaneland Community Unit School District #302 is to graduate all students college, career, and community ready

 Certified Nurses The certified school nurse functions most directly in three areas affecting students: providing health services, health education, and maintaining a safe school environment.
 The certified school nurse also interacts with and can influence other aspects of the school system such as coordinating school health programs such as mental health, social services, nutritional services, physical education/activity, family and community involvement as well as staff wellness.

-Occupational Therapy Occupational therapists work with students who have visual motor, fine motor and sensory processing deficits.
+Occupational Therapy Occupational therapists work with students who have visual motor, fine motor, and sensory processing deficits.
 In school, Occupational Therapy involves the therapeutic use of classroom manipulatives, developmental strategies, and self-care tasks and play activities to support function within the academic community.
 School-based occupational therapy is designed to enhance the students’ abilities to fully access and be successful in the learning environment.
+Please note there is a distinction between school-based therapy and non-school-based therapy.
+A student must qualify for special education services through one or more of the 13 different disabilities. categories before occupational therapy can be considered.
+A script from your child's doctor will not allow your child to receive occupational therapy in the school setting.
+More details can be found here.

 Special Services Staff